kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

 ::: warning
 Kuzzle uses compiled C++ dependencies so a compile toolchain (a C++ compiler like g++ or clang, make and python) is necessary to run `npm install kuzzle`.
 For the sake of simplicity we will use a Docker and Docker Compose throughout this guide.
-If you want to run Kuzzle directly from you computer, you can check out the [Installing and Running](/core/2/guides/advanced/4-installing-and-running) guide.
 :::

 ### Let's go!